Wickham Marsh Wildlife Management Area

 How We Manage

 Prior to state ownership, the area was used primarily for agriculture and timber harvesting.
 Today, Wickham Marsh is managed by the Department of Environmental Conservation (DEC) for a variety of recreational and scientific purposes, including: natural resources education, wildlife observation and photography, fishing, trapping, hunting, and canoeing.
 One of the primary objectives is to provide nesting and feeding habitat to a variety of waterfowl.

 Management techniques such as the construction of a water level control structure at the outlet of the marsh, ditching and shoreline clearing have increased the amount of waterfowl nesting and feeding habit that was originally present at the site.
+A 6 acre grassland has been constructed adjacent to the marsh and is maintained as a permanent stand of dense clumping grasses to provide upland nesting habitat for waterfowl and other birds.
 In addition, wood duck nest boxes have been erected throughout the area.
 These artificial nest locations mimic the natural, but scarce, tree cavities utilized by this species of duck.
 As a result of these efforts, wood ducks, black ducks, mallards, mergansers and teal are readily observed on the management area.

 In 2008, thanks to the assistance of High Peaks Audubon Society and New York State Electric and Gas, DEC placed an artificial osprey nest platform next to the cattail marsh.
 Osprey have used the platform every summer since the installation, successfully raising young each year.
 Osprey may be easily observed feeding, nesting and caring for their young from the foot trail off Lake Street and from the wheelchair accessible observation platform off Giddings Road.